Another Time, Another Place | Mimic花园 小小世界

 In response to X-SITE's theme "Meeting Point", this installation proposal attempts to design three connected secret gardens that provide shelter, resting points, shading, and various activities for visitors to enjoy.
 The design also tries to bring back the symbolism of “Meeting” in its original form, as before streets and buildings, we often rely on natural elements/nature as our benchmark, such as “Meeting under the peach tree, at the big rock, or in the market along the river”.
 Each "Small World" is a meeting point, created with multi-level visual fostering exploration of space, allowing visitors to discover and be discovered serendipitously.
 The conversion and overlap of each garden enrich the spatial memory of each curated space for the audience.

 "Time" is the key factor that determines our meetups.
 Through objects, language, images, and films, people are reminded of the past (Another time) and retrieve memories.
-Our work wishes to represent the concept of “aging” in the natural form, using trees with (bamboo) branches, stones with gravel and soil, cast net as a strong cultural representation Taiwanese life with burlap and twine.
+Our work wishes to represent the concept of “aging” in the natural form, using trees with (bamboo) branches, stones with gravel and soil, and cast nets as significant cultural representations of Taiwanese life with burlap and twine.
 These paired elements are both abstract and concrete reminders to the audience that the concept of time is in the traces of nature.

 "Space" hosts our interactions with the city.
 Our touch, hearing, and smell create spatial memories (Another place).
 This work is a re-interpretation of common meeting grounds, introducing new experiences for visitors through traditionally used elements in the daily lives of Taiwanese people.
 The tensions applied on the fishing net threads vary, paired with densely and loosely designed patterns, the light and shadow form effects of water ripples, creating a dynamic contrast.